-The author thanks two anonymous referees and the IZA World of Labor editors for many helpful suggestions on earlier drafts.
-Previous work of the author contains a larger number of background references for the material presented here and has been used intensively in all major parts of this article [12].
+The authors thank two anonymous referees and the IZA World of Labor editors for many helpful suggestions on earlier drafts.
+Previous work of the author contains a larger number of background references for the material presented here and has been used intensively in all major parts of this article [15].
+Version 2 of this article adds information on over-representation of women in public-sector jobs, updates data and figures and adds new Key references [1], [6], [7], and [9].